ANET

 Investment Risk Disclosure

-Financial & Operational Risks: Arista's primary financial risk is not leverage or liquidity—its balance sheet is pristine with zero debt—but rather its extreme dependence on sustaining hyper-growth to justify its premium valuation.
-A deceleration from the current 28.9% YoY revenue growth rate could trigger significant multiple contraction.
-Furthermore, while margins are currently robust, any increase in competitive pressure or input costs could pressure the 62.9% gross margin.
-The company also faces customer concentration risk, with Microsoft and Meta Platforms as its largest clients, making revenue vulnerable to shifts in their capital expenditure cycles.
+Financial & Operational Risks: Arista's primary financial risk is not leverage or liquidity—its balance sheet is pristine with zero debt—but rather its extreme dependence on sustaining hyper-growth to justify its valuation.
+A deceleration from the current 28.9% revenue growth rate towards the industry median would likely cause severe multiple compression given its trailing P/E of 47x.
+Operationally, the company faces customer concentration, with Microsoft and Meta as its largest clients, and recent news highlights near-term supply chain constraints that could delay revenue recognition and disappoint the market, as evidenced by the post-earnings sell-off in May 2026.